keizer619/ballerina-dev-website/swan-lake/development-tutorials/ballerina-central/publish-packages-to-ballerina-central.md

 > **Note:** The tokens remain valid for one year from the generation date.
 Upon expiration, you must generate a new token and update the `Settings.toml` file to avoid the unauthorized access error.

 ### Configure proxy settings (optional)
-If you are connected to the internet via an HTTP proxy, configure the proxy settings in the `Settings.toml` file to access the Ballerina Central to publish packages.
+If you are connected to the internet via an HTTP proxy, configure the proxy settings in the `Settings.toml` file to access [Ballerina Central](https://central.ballerina.io/) to publish packages.
 For more information on proxy settings, see [Configure a network proxy](/learn/configure-a-network-proxy).

 ### Define the organization